Dejoka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 7 shell script that creates a file containing Best School ending by a new line
+Task 9 script that duplicates the last line of the file iacta